Bushfires

 Black Summer showed we’re good in an emergency but bad in a crisis

-Australia’s emergency response to bushfire is “exemplary” but we fail to deal with the climate change crises that cause them says University of Melbourne expert
+Australia’s emergency response to bushfire is “exemplary” but we repeatedly fail to deal with the climate crises that cause disasters

 The arts can help us recover from disasters - creatively

-‘Creative recovery’ arts projects improve wellbeing, but better planning is needed to support artists and communities, says University of Melbourne expert
+‘Creative recovery’ arts projects improve mental health and wellbeing, but better planning and resourcing is needed to support artists and communities

 The burning of Australia’s nature

-A new book examines the biodiversity loss from Australia’s Black Summer wildfires and what lessons our country must learn, say University of Melbourne experts.
+A new book examines the extent of biodiversity loss caused by Australia’s Black Summer wildfires and what lessons our country must learn

 More fires as our air gets thirstier